JaimeStark/DeckEndlessNPCs/README.md

 This script uses trademarks and/or copyrights owned by Paizo Inc., used under [Paizo's Community Use Policy](https://paizo.com/communityuse).
 I am expressly prohibited from charging you to use or access this content.
-This script is not published, endorced, or specifically approved by Paizo.
+This script is not published, endorsed, or specifically approved by Paizo.
 For more information about Paizo Inc. and Paizo products, visit [paizo.com](https://paizo.com).